Find electric vehicle charging stations in your area

 How long it takes to charge your car mainly depends on three factors:

-3. The charging capacity of the electric car. for example: the Renault Zoé can charge up to 50 kilowatts in an hour when fast charging.
+The charging capacity of the electric car.
+Example: the maximum fast-charging capacity of the Fiat 500e is 85 kilowatts.
 By contrast, the Mercedes EQA can top up 100 kilowatts during this time (neither link is available in English).
-This allows the Mercedes EQA to charge faster despite the larger battery.
+According to the manufacturer, both cars charge to 80% of their capacity in 35 minutes.

 It’s best to keep your electric car’s charge level between 20–80%.
 This is because a completely full or empty battery damages the lithium-ion cells over time.